When and where is Commencement?

 A “WEBCAST” of the Commencement ceremony is available on the Commencement website for live, online viewing the day of Commencement.
 There are no DVDs or downloadable copies available for purchase.

-In 2018, KU will post the entire Commencement ceremony for viewing on-demand.
+KU will post the entire Commencement ceremony for viewing on-demand.
 It will be posted by June 1 and will be available through December 31.

 Some Recognition Ceremonies do live webcasts and/or post the taped ceremony.
 Please direct any inquiries about videos to the respective schools.